iotaledger/integration-services/api/USAGE.md

 ### 7. Trusted roots

-In regard to support verifiable credentials of other systems, the root id of their network of trust can be added to the bridge.
+In regard to support verifiable credentials of other systems, the root id of their network of trust can be added to the Bridge.
 For instance if Company X has the id `did:iota:abc` and Company Z `did:iota:xyz`.
 Company X can add the did `did:iota:xyz` next to his trusted root id to also trust credentials signed by Company Z.

 When checking a verifiable credential it checks: